 Adolfo Suárez Madrid–Barajas Airport (MAD)

 Adolfo Suárez Madrid–Barajas Airport (MAD), commonly known as Barajas Airport, is the main international airport serving Madrid.
-It lies a little over 10 km northeast of the city.
-The cheapest way to get to Madrid is by metro: line 8 goes to Nuevos Ministerios (the journey takes about 30 minutes).
-A taxi ride costs more at night and on Sundays, and takes about 30-60 minutes, depending on traffic.
-Numerous car rental companies are also available at the airport.
+It lies a little over 10 kilometres northeast of the city.

 Address: Adolfo Suárez Madrid–Barajas Airport, Madrid